logancyang/blog-learning-automata/_posts/2020-07-15-JavaScript-promise-async.md

 A callback function is associated with an **event**, e.g. when the mouse is pressed, trigger some function.

-Consider a series of API calls for data, say you call `wordnikAPI` to get a word, *and then* use that word to call `giphyAPI` to get a gif for it.
+**Example task: Consider a series of API calls for data, say you call `wordnikAPI` to get a word, *and then* use that word to call `giphyAPI` to get a gif for it.**

 You then need to nest callback in callback.
 If you have a long chain of calls, it can quickly become super nested and unwieldy.
 This is called **callback hell**.

 ```js
 // p5.js loadJSON